A Guide to Ticks in Maryland

 Cut Grass and Shrubs

-Ticks like to hang out in tall and overgrown grasses and shrubs, hiding in the shade until they can latch onto a hose.
+Ticks like to hang out in tall and overgrown grasses and shrubs, hiding in the shade until they can latch onto a host.
 Cleaning up shrubs and keeping grassy areas neat will allow more sunlight into the yard, deterring ticks.

 Clean up Dead Leaves